christiandipert/OptionPricer/README.md

 This repository is a journal where I explore some of the different techniques to price American & European option contracts, including:

-Black-Scholes European Model
+- Black-Scholes European Model
-Bjerjsund-Stensland American Model,
+- Bjerjsund-Stensland American Model
-Monte-Carlo Options Pricing Model
+- Other randomization models, such as Monte-Carlo

 I hope to explore some of the ways and reasons why Black-Scholes seems to almost always dominate the sphere of options pricing, and explore other methods of doing so.